Now is probably the best time to be a woman.

 Oreoluwa has 21 years’ experience in Banking, Tax & Revenue Regulatory, Law, Hospitality and Travel Industry spanning across Europe, Middle East and Africa (EMEA).

-She is a graduate of Law from Obafemi Awolowo University, Ile Ife, with a Masters of Business Administration from University of Glamorgan, Wales.
+She is a graduate of Law from Obafemi Awolowo University, Ile Ife, with a Masters of Business Administration from the University of Glamorgan, Wales.
 She also has a Postgraduate Diploma in Hotel Management from Glion Institute of HE, Switzerland.
 She has previously worked in Zenith Bank Plc and Ecobank Plc, Inland Revenue (Wales), OJS Laws (London), Burj Al Arab Hotel (Dubai), Unika Travel Group (Dubai), and Intercontinental Hotel.

 - Josephine Fifi Rurangwa – Head of African Expansion